citp/privacy-policy-historical/g/ga/gam/gameskinny.com.md

     * Right to object
     * Rights of automated decision-making and profiling

-If you have any questions about this Privacy Policy, the practices of this Website, or your dealings with GameSkinny, please feel free to contact GameSkinny at the following address: 8010 Roswell Rd, Atlanta, GA 30350
+If you have any questions about this Privacy Policy, the practices of this Website, or your dealings with GameSkinny, please feel free to contact GameSkinny at the following address: 80 Johnson Ferry Rd NE, Atlanta, GA 30328